mostafa-gafer/EventTask/README.md

 - ABP Application Startup Template

 ### Credentials for login app
-- enter admin as username and 1q2w3E* as password to login to the application
+- to login to the application enters
+- username: admin
+- password: 1q2w3E*